Oligarchy means ‘rule of the few.’ It is a political system where a small group of elites amasses the power and wealth in a society.

 - Cambodia under Khmer Rouge

 An oligarchy is a power structure in which power rests with a small number of people.
 It originated in ancient Greece and is often used when discussing historical and contemporary political arrangements.
+It is similar to an oligarchy, which refers to a market system where ownership of capital within markets (such as the oil, automotive, and telecommunications markets) rests with a small number of firms.

 Alexander, M. S. (1999).
 French History Since Napoleon.
 Arnold.